mrtampan/smallBlog/README.md

 Change "/smallBlog" to "/" in the .htaccess file

-Delete "/smallBlog" in the routing.php file
+Delete "$subfolder" in the routing.php file

 ```